Holm Oak Wines

 Organic Wines and Vineyard Management

 Nowadays, more and more fine wine sellers are seeking stocks of "organic" wines, that is, wine made from grapes that have been grown without the use of pesticides and industrial fertilizers.
 In recent years, higher grape yields from vineyards have been made possible by a number of new growing techniques, among them "canopy management".
 This is the technique of training a vine along a trellis in a manner that exposes more foliage and promotes photosynthesis.
 Vineyard managers have long known that excessive shading of grapes can hamper the ripening process and even aid the development of bacterial and fungal diseases like bacterial blight or angular leaf spot.
-However, this technique is not suitable for all vineyards.
+However, this technique is not suitable for all vineyards and has attracted the attention of a wedding planner kent.

 Controlled by Climate